Academics |

 All courses successfully completed through this program abroad that are not assigned a specific UAlbany course equivalency will at least count as UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.

-Accommodations
+Accommodations |

 Housing

-Housing is available through UAlbany's partnership with ISA WorldStrides, providing that you complete the ISA WorldStrides online housing application by the deadline.
+Housing is available through UAlbany's partnership with ISA WorldStrides, provided that you complete the ISA WorldStrides online housing application by the deadline.
 ISA WorldStrides housing is in shared rooms in residences/apartments in Milan, approximately 25 minutes by public transportation from Cattolica.
 Each apartment is fully furnished and includes a living room, kitchenette, and bathroom.
 Bedrooms are typically double occupancy.
 Each apartment includes one single bed per student.
 Towels and bed linens are included, and coin-operated laundry machines are available.

 *ISA WorldStides would not be able to accommodate students planning to take the session 3 course "Personal Branding" for the third week of the course.
 Students taking this course (and staying with ISA WorldStrides) would need to find their own accommodation for the final week of the course.

-Universita Cattolica del Sacro Cuore (UCSC) does NOT have on-campus housing.
 Milano International Living Service (MIL Service) is a third-party provider that works very closely with Cattolica to accommodate international students.
 Please note that housing is NOT guaranteed through MIL Service, and accommodations fill up very quickly.

 Previous students have found housing through third-party providers such as Airbnb or VRBO.